dart-lab/manual/docs/finance.md

 ### Booking AirBnBs

-The University's expenses policy allows for AirBnB bookings, and there is more in the travel and accommodation FAQs for the [**New Expenses Policy section**](https://www.ed.ac.uk/finance/for-staff/financial-regulations-policies-and-procedures/new-expenses-policy/expenses-faqs-travel-and-accommodation-expenses).  **\[However\]{.underline}**, some grant providers have issues with projects using Airbnb so contact your grant manager and check that they (the funder) are happy to cover these costs.
+The University's expenses policy allows for AirBnB bookings, and there is more in the travel and accommodation FAQs for the [**Expenses Policy section**](https://www.ed.ac.uk/finance/for-staff/financial-regulations-policies-and-procedures/expenses-policy).  **However**, some grant providers have issues with projects using Airbnb so contact your grant manager and check that they (the funder) are happy to cover these costs.

 **Also please** note that: